 A lot of this I credit to its incredible beauty scene.
-Korean skincare crossed over to the U.S. a few years ago and has been growing steadily since the first time "sheet masking" became a part of our common vernacular.
-I love a good essence, ampoule and sleeping mask as much as the next person, but personally, I feel emotionally affected by Korean makeup.
+Korean skincare crossed over to the U.S. and has been growing steadily since the first time "sheet masking" became a part of our common vernacular.
+I love a good essence, ampoule, and sleeping mask as much as the next person, but personally, I feel emotionally affected by Korean makeup.

 I love the entire ethos behind the Korean makeup philosophy of looking as youthful as possible (versus sexy or mature), and I'm blown away by the textures of Korean makeup.
 They're mind-blowingly bouncy, squishy, mousse-y, silky-smooth, and light as air.
 They're light-years ahead of where we are in the U.S., and it's only a matter of time before Korean makeup makes as big of a splash here as Korean skincare has.

 On Faith: Sulwhasoo Sheer Lasting Gel Cushion (not available in the U.S.); Laneige Cushion Brow; Aritaum Sugarball Cushion Blusher; Burberry Lip Velvet Crush in Honey Nude

 Which brings me to the fact that I've basically solely worn Korean makeup since I left my second trip to Seoul a few weeks ago.
 And more specifically, cushion makeup.
 What is cushion makeup?
 Well, you may have heard of cushion compacts.
 Nowadays, everyone from drugstore brands to the most luxe prestige brands has their own version of a cushion compact, but they originated from Korea, and in my opinion, Korean brands still do it best.